Skip to content

 Check if the catalog has changed since regression data was generated.

-Returns True if: - No regression data exists (new test case) - No stored catalog hash exists (legacy regression data) - The catalog hash differs from the stored one
+Returns True if: - No regression data exists (new test case) - No manifest, or the manifest records no catalog_hash (legacy regression data) - No catalog file exists - The current catalog hash differs from the one recorded in the manifest

 Parameters: